uv-cpp/s3client/doc/docs/custom_request.markdown

 # Creating custom requests

-The provided functions and classes only support a basic subset of the AWS; all the methods simply invoke the `S3Api::Send` method and return the parsed response.
+The provided functions and classes only support a basic subset of the AWS API; all the methods simply invoke the `S3Api::Send` method and return the parsed response.
+The preference is to avoid creating a fat interface with all the currently supported actions exposed as class methods which makes it impossible to extend the interface, and instead add free functions receiving a context argument and the relevant parameters to implement additional requests.

-The main value of the current implementation (and other simlar C++ clients) is the generation and parsing of XML text in addition to S3v4 signing.
+The main value of the current implementation (and other similar C++ clients) is the generation and parsing of XML text in addition to S3v4 signing.
 However, client code will most likely need to translate from the returned objects to their own domain-specific internal representation and it might